hensou/stackoverflow/README.md

 ## Running development server

+To run this project it is necsesary to have `nodejs >=10` and to install angular, with the following comand: `npm install -g @angular/cli`.
-Run `ng serve` for a dev server.
+After that is necessary to run `ng serve` for a dev server at the root folder of this project.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.